parpy-lib/parpy-lib.github.io/docs/reference/main.md

 Returns the default `CompileOptions` object with parallel execution enabled based on the provided parallel specification `p`.

-### seq

-Returns the default `CompileOptions` object with sequential execution enabled.

 ### clear_cache

 Clears the cached shared library files as well as the runtime cache of functions.